 For all questions about admission costs, promotions and other current information, please go to the official Lagoon website at LagoonPark.com.
 LagoonHistory.com is not affiliated with Lagoon Amusement Park and only covers historical information about the park.

 WHAT’S NEW AT LAGOON THIS YEAR?

-A new kids’ ride called Engine 86 opened east of Jumping Dragon.
+The newest addition to Lagoon is a kids’ ride called Engine 86.
+It opened east of Jumping Dragon in 2020, but the fire engine displayed in front was added in 2021.
 You can often find rumors and speculation on upcoming attractions at LagoonFans.com.

 HOW MANY PEOPLE DIED ON THE OLD WILD MOUSE?